Codify-Berkeley-Education/DecalWebsite/docs/Assignments/Assignment-1-Git.md

 ### Assignment 1.1

-1. The README.MD file contains the exact text of described in the tutorial
+1. The README.MD file contains the exact text of described in the assignment
 2. There are at least two commits in the repository to the main branch

 ### Assignment 1.2

-1. file1.txt must contain the line "You are student number 3" and at least two lines after it.
+1. file1.txt must contain the line "You are student number 3"
+2. There must be two closed pull requests
-2. There are two commits on the main branch, one for each branch we merged into main
+3. There are at least two commits on the main branch, one for each branch we merged into main.
+These commits must be auto generated commits from merging pull request numbers 1 and 2.
+4. There must only be one active branch (the main branch)

+Unfortunately, due to the nature of the auto grader for this specific assignment, if you are not passing the auto grader checks you may need to start over and redo one either part 1.1 or 1.2 entirely.
+This is because the auto grader is checking for specific branch names and pull request numbers.
+On all future assignments in this course, this will not be the case, and you will only be graded on the final state of your submission.